Axon-Shield/daily-posting-from-blog/QUICK_START.md

 ## 🎯 What You're Building

 An automated system that:
-1. Reads your weekly blog posts via RSS
+1. Reads your blog posts via RSS/JSON feed daily
 2. Extracts 7 key messaging points using AI (Anthropic Claude)
 3. Posts one message daily to LinkedIn and X (Twitter)
 4. Runs automatically via GitHub Actions